swcarpentry/python-novice-inflammation/_episodes/12-cmdline.md

 we need to make our programs work like other Unix command-line tools.
 For example,
 we may want a program that reads a dataset and prints the average inflammation per patient.
+One of our goals is to produce a program which prints the average inflammation per patient in a given file using command line arguments and flags.
+The second goal is to use shell commands and flags to look at a minimum of the first four lines.
+A third goal is to find the maximum inflammation in different inflammation files.

 > ## Switching to Shell Commands
 >